abdeoliveira/examgen/README.md

 deletion of this folder there is no way to use the `correction.rb` program to automatically  correct the exams.
 For few exams (a dozen or so) this is not a big deal.
 On the other hand, for a hundred exams the correction involving shuffled questions and alternatives, and also random numbers spread all over the place can be a cumbersome task.
 Thus every time `~/examgen.sh` is run the `~/session` folder is saved as a hidden folder as
-`~/.session_yyy.mm.dd-hh.MM.ss`.
+`~/.session_yyyy.mm.dd-hh.MM.ss`.
 This way you are able to correlate any generated PDF with the folder containg the files necessary for correction.
 `~/session` is sanitazed before saving in order to minimize the used space.
 Thus only the necessary files to perform exam correction are kept along with `.tex` files in case you need to regenerate any PDF (you will the need files inside `~/input` for that).

+6. Regarding the point above, `~/session` *IS NOT* saved if `i=1`, i.e., if you run `./~/examgen.sh 1`.

 ## Logging